w3f/polkadot-wiki/docs/general/glossary.md

 ## Parathread

-A parathread can have two meanings: a substrate-based chain not yet parachain (i.e. not connected to a {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} core), or a on-demand parachain (i.e. a parachain using instantaneous coretime).
+Historically, the term "parathread" has been used in two contexts: a substrate-based chain not yet parachain (i.e. not connected to a {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} core), or a on-demand parachain (i.e. a parachain using instantaneous coretime).